 --

-The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.
+The appearance of U.S. Department of War (DoW) visual information does not imply or constitute DoDW endorsement.

 Supplemental Learning Disclaimer: This guide is intended solely as a supplemental learning resource.
-It is not official guidance and should never be relied upon in place of current, authoritative doctrine issued by the US Department of Defense.
+It is not official guidance and should never be relied upon in place of current, authoritative doctrine issued by the US Department of War.
 Nothing can or should substitute the structured instruction, mentorship, and rigor of formal military training.
 Official US military doctrine and professional military education programs remain the primary sources of accurate and appropriate information for all tactical, operational, and leadership-related topics.
 This guide is not intended to replace or conflict with official instruction.
 Users are encouraged to consult primary source documents and current doctrine for the most up-to-date and complete information.

 --